TOD-theses/paper-T-RACE/main.typ

 #proposition[For every transaction $T_B$ after the London upgrade#footnote[We reference the London upgrade here, as this introduced the base fee for transactions.], there exists a transaction $T_A$ such that $(T_A , T_B)$ is TOD.]
 #proof[
   Consider an arbitrary transaction $T_B$ with the sender being some address $italic("sender")$.
 The sender must pay some upfront cost $v_0 > 0$, because they must pay a base fee. @wood_ethereum_2024[p.8-9].
 Therefore, we must have $sigma("'balance'", italic("sender")) gt.eq v_0$.
-This requires, that a previous transaction $T_A$ increased the balance of $italic("sender")$ to be high enough to pay the upfront cost, i.e. $pre(Delta_(T_A))("'balance'", italic("sender")) < v_0$ and $post(Delta_(T_A)) ("'balance'", italic("sender")) gt.eq v_0$.#footnote[For block validators, their balance could have also increased from staking rewards, rather than a previous transaction.
+This requires that a previous transaction $T_A$ increased the balance of $italic("sender")$ to be high enough to pay the upfront cost, i.e. $pre(Delta_(T_A))("'balance'", italic("sender")) < v_0$ and $post(Delta_(T_A)) ("'balance'", italic("sender")) gt.eq v_0$.#footnote[For block validators, their balance could have also increased from staking rewards, rather than a previous transaction.
 However, this would require that a previous transaction gave them enough Ether for staking in the first place. @noauthor_proof--stake_nodate]

   When we calculate $sigma - Delta_(T_A)$ for our TOD definition, we would set the balance of $italic("sender")$ to $pre(Delta_(T_A)) ("'balance'", italic("sender")) < v_0$ and then execute $T_B$ based on this state.
 In this case, $T_B$ would be invalid, as the $italic("sender")$ would not have enough Ether to cover the upfront cost.
 ]

-Given this property, it is clear that TOD alone is not a useful attack indicator, else we would say that every transaction has been attacked.
-In @sec:tod-attack-characteristics we discuss more restrictive definitions.
+Given this property, it is clear that TOD alone is not a useful attack indicator, since every transaction would be considered as having been attacked.
+In @sec:tod-attack-characteristics, we discuss more restrictive definitions.

 = TOD candidate mining <cha:mining>
 In this chapter, we discuss how we search for potential TODs in the Ethereum blockchain.
 We use the RPC from an archive node to obtain transactions and their state accesses and modifications.
 Then we search for collisions between these transactions to find TOD candidates.
-Lastly, we filter out TOD candidates, that are not relevant to our analysis.
+Lastly, we filter out TOD candidates that are not relevant to our analysis.

 == TOD candidate finding
-We make use of the RPC method `debug_traceBlockByNumber`, which allows replaying all transactions of a block the same way they were originally executed.
-With the `prestateTracer` config, this method also outputs, which state has been accessed, and using the `diffMode` config, also which state has been modified#footnote[When running the prestateTracer in diffMode, several fields are only implicit in the response.
+We make use of the RPC method `debug_traceBlockByNumber`, which allows for replaying all transactions of a block the same way they were originally executed.
+With the `prestateTracer` config, this method also outputs, which part of the state has been accessed, and using the `diffMode` config, also which part of the state has been modified#footnote[When running the prestateTracer in diffMode, several fields are only implicit in the response.
 We need to make these fields explicit for further analysis.
 Refer to the documentation or the source code for further details.].

-By inspecting the source code from the tracers for Reth@paradigm_revm-inspectors_2024 and results from the RPC call, we found out, that for every touched account it always includes the account’s balance, nonce and code in the prestate.
+By inspecting the source code of the tracers for Reth@paradigm_revm-inspectors_2024 and the results of the RPC call, we found out that for every touched account, it always includes the account’s balance, nonce and code in the prestate.
 For instance, even when only the balance was accessed, it will also include the nonce in the prestate#footnote[I opened a #link("https://github.com/ethereum/go-ethereum/pull/30081")[pull request] to clarify this behaviour and now this is also reflected in the documentation@noauthor_go-ethereum_2024-1.].
-Therefore, we do not know precisely which state has been accessed, which can be a source of false positives for collisions.
+Therefore, we do not know precisely which part of the state has been accessed, which can be a source of false positives for collisions.

 We store all the accesses and modifications in a database and then query for accesses and writes that have the same state key.
 As in our definition of collisions, we only match state keys where the first transaction modifies the state.
 We then use the transactions that cause these collisions as a preliminary set of TOD candidates.

 == TOD candidate filtering
 Many of the TOD candidates from the previous section are not relevant for our further analysis.
 To prevent unnecessary computation and distortion of our results, we define which TOD candidates are not relevant and then filter them out.

-A summary of the filters is given in @tab:tod_candidate_filters and more detailed explanations are in the following sections.
-The filters are executed in the same order as they are presented in the table and always operate on the output from the previous filter.
+A summary of the filters is given in @tab:tod_candidate_filters with detailed explanations in the following sections.
+The filters are executed in the order as presented in the table and always operate on the output of the previous filter.
 The only exception is the "Same-value collision" filter, which is directly incorporated into the initial collisions query for performance reasons.

-The "Block windows", "Same senders" and "Recipient Ether transfer" filters have already been used in @zhang_erebus-redgiant_2023.
-The filters "Nonce and code collision" and "Indirect dependency" followed directly from our previous theoretical arguments.
-Further, we also applied an iterative approach, where we searched for TOD candidates in a sample block range and manually analyzed if some of these TOD candidates could be filtered.
+The "Block windows", "Same senders" and "Recipient Ether transfer" filters have already been used in @zhang_combatting_2023.
+The filters "Nonce and code collision" and "Indirect dependency" follow directly from our discussion above.
+Furthermore, we also applied an iterative approach, where we searched for TOD candidates in a sample block range and manually analyzed if some of these TOD candidates may be filtered.
 This led us to the "Same-value collisions" and the "Block validators" filter.

 #figure(
   table(